moonbit-community/async-core-utils-demo.mbt/README.md

 ## Background

 We will be using native backend of MoonBit, which can link to native libraries with FFIs.
-In this case, we will be using `uv.mbt`, a project that provides binding to libuv.
+In this case, we will be using [uv.mbt](https://mooncakes.io/docs/tonyfettes/uv), a project that provides binding to libuv.

 The reason for choosing it is that it is cross-platform, and it provides many